What Is Active Directory Federation Services (AD FS)?

 Managing User Claims

 AD FS follows a claims-based authentication model.
 This means that the system produces a secure token that contains the access rights, or claims, related to each user.
-When the user attempts to access a system, the AD FS will check the request against a list of systems and applications that the user is approved to use within the AD or Azure AD.
+When the user attempts to access a system, the AD FS will check the request against a list of systems and applications that the user is approved to use within the AD or Azure AD (now known as Entra ID).
 This check includes the organization’s internal assets, as well as third-party systems.

 AD FS authentication for third-party systems is completed through a proxy service used by the active directory and external application, which combines both the user identity and the claim rule.
 This capability, known as Federated Trust or party trust, enables the user to bypass authenticating their identity with each application directly.